CohenLabPrinceton/pvp/_docs/alarm.condition.rst

 Alarm Condition
 ===================

 Condition objects define conditions that can raise alarms.
+They are used by :class:`.Alarm_Rule` s.

 Each has to define a :meth:`.Condition.check` method that accepts :class:`.SensorValues` .
 The method should return ``True`` if the alarm condition is met, and ``False`` otherwise.